 Do short codes work internationally?

-Short codes do not work internationally and are country-specific.
-For example, a US short code can only send and receive messages in the US through the carriers that approved that short code, and the same rules apply for Canada and the UK, as well as other countries that support short codes.
-If you need to reach a business or market internationally, make sure to do your research on that country’s short code system first, and know that there are other options such as toll-free, local numbers, and alphanumeric sender IDs depending on the country.
+Short codes don't work internationally and are country-specific.
+For example, a US short code can only send and receive messages in the US through the carriers that approved that short code.
+The same rules apply for Canada and the UK, as well as other countries that support short codes.
+If you need to reach a business or market internationally, make sure to do your research on that country’s short code system first and know that there are other options such as toll-free, local numbers, and alphanumeric sender IDs depending on the country.

 How is Bandwidth involved with short codes?

 Bandwidth currently leases and hosts US short codes.
-Learn more on our short codes page.
-We have a number of resources to help guide you through the process as well, including how to get a short code, what opt-in requirements look like, and how hybrid messaging solutions utilize short codes.
+To learn more, check out our short codes page.
+We also have a number of resources to help guide you through the process, including how to get a short code, what opt-in requirements look like, and how hybrid messaging solutions use short codes.

 Was this article helpful?